paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Name

 The name is a character constant, being 'X', 'Y' or 'Z'.
-Use it for switch statements where the character means more than using the ordinal value.
+Used for switch statements where the character means more than using the ordinal value.
 ##### Ord
 Ordinal value - the same as for `Vector3` - X=0, Y=1, Z=2.
 The values can be access by the ordinal value (i.e. Trig.xAxis[0] == 1).
 ##### Vector
 When Unity provided functions want to describe a direction, they use constants inside `Vector3` such as `Vector3.up`.
 Use `Trig.Y.Vector` to provide directions as XYZ.

 ##### VectorName

-Just for kicks and giggles, you can also retrieve the name of the associated vector `Trig.Y.VectorName == "up"`.
+You can also retrieve the name of the associated vector `Trig.Y.VectorName == "up"`.

 ##### OtherAxes
 When we use an axis as a pivot, we want to work with the other axes.
 This field refers to an array of the other two Directions. `Trig.xAxis.OtherAxes[0] == Trig.yAxis && Trig.xAxis.OtherAxes[1] == Trig.zAxis`.

 ##### Negative